artem-sidorenko/chef-rkt/README.md

 Recipes
 -------

 Recipes in this cookbook can help with installation of [coreos rkt].
-Management of rkt resources is done via [LWRPs], which are documented [below](#resources).
+Management of rkt resources is done via [custom resources], which are documented [below](#resources).

 ### default